cyberbotics/webots/docs/guide/using-pycharm-with-webots.md

 ### Creation of the PyCharm Project

-Once PyCharm start, select `Open` and then select the directory of the controller that you want to modify.
+Once PyCharm is started, click on `Open` and then select the directory of the Webots robot controller that you want to modify.
 As an example, the `driver` sample controller is used here.

 %figure "Open controller in PyCharm"